sksksk2024/Tip-Calculator/README.md

+## I like this project because that I still have to learn from this!
+This project is the first one that I'll do twice(but with React, Vite, Vitest next time).
+Love the JS calculations(I understand the logic, but can't come up with the code :) )

-# Frontend Mentor - Tip calculator app
+## Frontend Mentor - Tip calculator app

 ![Design preview for the Tip calculator app coding challenge](./design/desktop-preview.jpg)